What is a Wind Mitigation Inspection?

 What is inspected during a Wind Mitigation inspection?

-During windstorm mitigation inspections, a certified inspector reports on the key features that may decrease the amount of damage your home suffers during a hurricane or strong windstorm.
+During windstorm mitigation inspections, a certified inspector reports on the key features that may decrease the damage your home suffers during a hurricane or strong windstorm.

 - The shape of the roof.